-Recently, the teams of the projects “Support to the Energy Efficiency Fund and Environmental Reform Programme (S2I) in Ukraine” and “Energy Efficient District of Lviv City”, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, visited apartment buildings in two Ukrainian cities.
+Recently, the teams of the projects “Support of the national Energy Efficiency Fund and of a climate-friendly reform agenda (S2I)” and “Energy-efficient district Lviv”, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, visited apartment buildings in two Ukrainian cities.

-In Zhytomyr, the GIZ team, together with partners from the Zhytomyr City Council, the Energy Efficiency Fund, and the International Finance Corporation (IFC), examined the measures implemented under the Energy Efficiency Fund’s “Energy Modernisation for Homes” (Enerhodim) programme.
+In Zhytomyr, the GIZ team, together with partners from the Zhytomyr City Council, the Energy Efficiency Fund, and the International Finance Corporation (IFC), examined the measures implemented under the Energy Efficiency Fund’s “Energy Modernisation for Homes” (Energodim) programme.

 Typical measures include insulation or replacement of heating and hot water pipes, hydraulic balancing of the heating system, insulation of external walls, roofs, and attics, replacement of windows and doors in common areas, installation of heat meters and thermostats, insulation of balconies.